ErniW/Arduino-distance-sensors-comparison/README.md

 ### Maximum range:
 - **Some vendor's datasheets declares up to 4 meters range.
 Unfortunately there is no way to use it effectively for distance over approx 2.5 meters unless you measure a distance to a large flat surface.
 It's rarely the case during our classes.**
 - Distance to hand is up to 50cm.
+After that distance, it depends on hand size.
 - Measuring distance to a person walking toward your project is up to 200cm.
 - Small object on a table is up to 1m.